leonstel/leonstel.github.io/blogs/gmap3.md

 }
 ```

 6\.
-The observable stream for all the listeners gets retriggered again, because the `next` has been called on de `BevahiouralSubject`
+The observable stream for all the listeners gets retriggered again because the `next` has been called on de `BevahiouralSubject`

-again in the change observable stream.
-But this time because it is the second time it is being called (by the Store.set())
-the `index === 1`.
-So then other logic kicks in.
+This second time it is being called the `index === 1` so other logic kicks in.
-Check if prop has changed `state.prev[prop] !== state.current[prop]`.
-If true then changed
-then resume the observable stream with the latest prop value.
-If it has not being changed return `NEVER`

-`NEVER` is from the rxjs api.
-It is a constant with is an observable that tells the stream
-to not go further.
-This means if you switchmap to a `NEVER` that listeners listening to this piped
-stream will not get notified (the streams has prematurely ended)

 ```
 // src/app/store.ts